Global-Chem/global-chem/academic/paper.md

 Copies of Records: Global-Chem has records stored on Github for the software that can be exported to a variety of formats as provided by Microsoft.
 For documentation, it is hosted on Gitbook and versioning controlled in accordance to the software.
 Each "book" can be exported into Portable Data Format (PDF) appropiate for FDA submission.

-Record Retention: Global-Chem has a record of the documentation versioned controlled to a unique id (UUID) that serves as it's identifier for each iteration stored on Gitbook.
+Record Retention: Global-Chem has a record of the documentation versioned controlled to a unique id (UUID) that serves as it's identifier for each iteration stored on Gitbook (99).
 Each version is stored as markdown files and be converted to PDF, if needed.

 # Conclusion